balena-io/docs/pages/dockerfile.md

 * [ADD][add] copies files from the current directory into the container, e.g. `ADD <src> <dest>`.
 Note that if `<dest>` doesn't exist, it will be created for you, e.g. if you specify a folder.
 It also allows the <src> to be a url, and if the <src> is a recognised compression format, it will unpack it for you.

 * [COPY][copy] is very similar to [ADD][add], but with out the compression and url functionality.
-According to [docker best practise][docker-best-practise] you should always use COPY unless the auto-extraction capability of ADD is needed.
+According to [docker best practise][docker-best-practise] you should always use [COPY][copy] unless the auto-extraction capability of [ADD][add] is needed.

 * [CMD][cmd] this command provides defaults for an executing container.
 This command will be run when the container starts up on your device, where as RUN commands will be executed on our build servers.
 In a resin.io application, this is typically used to execute a start script or entrypoint for the users application.
-CMD should always be the last command in your dockerfile.
-The only processes that will be running inside the container is the CMD command, and all processes that it spawns.
+[CMD][cmd] should always be the last command in your dockerfile.
+The only processes that will be running inside the container is the [CMD][cmd] command, and all processes that it spawns.

 For details on other instructions, consult the official [Dockerfile documentation][dockerfile].